 Your investment professional may be both a registered representative (broker), as well as an investment adviser representative, depending on the role that he or she plays in providing investment services throughout your financial life.

 Brokers, registered representatives

 Brokers are licensed to buy and sell specific types of securities products on behalf of their clients, depending on the type of license that they hold.
-At minimum, brokers are required to help clients choose investment products that are “suitable” for their needs.
+Brokers must act in the “best interest” of their customer when making recommendations about investments or investment accounts.
 In other words, products that match a given client’s investor profile – his or her age, risk tolerance, time horizon, etc. (Related: Understanding your risk profile )

 When you work with a broker, you are responsible for the decisions: the representative only buys or sells securities that you authorize them to.
 In most cases, the broker is paid with a one-time commission or sales charge for each product they buy or sell on your behalf.
 So the amount of their compensation is directly tied to the product they buy or sell.
 There is no separate fee for advice.

 Bottom line: If your investment needs are pretty straightforward, and you don’t have a huge amount of investable assets to manage, a broker or registered representative may suit your needs just fine.
 Working with a registered representative can be a more economical way to go than working with an investment adviser representative, who provides a more in-depth and ongoing level of investment advice.

 The regulation and standards for investment advisers are different, as are the services they provide.
 As a result, they are paid differently, as well.

 Investment adviser representatives, who are regulated by the Securities and Exchange Commission .
 (SEC) have always been held to the fiduciary standard.